Parents Code of Conduct click here: Code of Conduct Parents

 In any team situation, members must be willing to follow specific guidelines so that the Team as a whole achieves the best possible results, whether at practices, meets, training camps or any other team functions.
 The following code of conduct will ensure that the opportunity to train and travel together remains enjoyable and safe for all.
 The code applies to all CATS swimmers who represent the club at practices, team functions and swim meets.

-Any violation of the following codes will be dealt with by the coach, and if deemed necessary, by a disciplinary committee from the Board of Directors:
+Any violation of the following codes will be first dealt with by the coach, and then passed on to the club’s appointed Discipline Chair if necessary.

 1. Swimmers will conduct themselves in a sporting manner and respect their fellow athletes, coaches, chaperones and officials.